-For instance, the Bristol Borough School District has about \$10,000 per student for instruction.
-Its students are eight times more likely to be low-income and almost three times more likely to be students of color than their counterparts in New Hope-Solebury, which has almost \$17,000 per student to educate its pupils.
+The resource gap has the most severe impact in districts that have the least resources and educate high concentrations of low-income students.
+For instance, the Oxford Area School District has \$8,700 per student for instruction.
+Its students are over six times more likely to be low-income and almost twice as likely to be students of color than their counterparts in Unionville-Chadds Ford, which has \$12,400 per student to educate its pupils.
 This illustrates the irrational methodology used to fund public education in Pennsylvania.